NoamFav/Pot_Pot_Golf/README.md

 - The player can teleport to the ball with the Q key
 - The player can teleport to the hole with the down key
 - The player can teleport to start with the up key
-- The player can reset the ball (or balls if there are more than one) with the R key (this also works in multiplayer and with the bots)
+- The player can reset every ball with the R key (this will only reset the balls if ALL balls aren't actively moving, bots and players)
 - The player can get a surprise with the F key
 - While in-game, the player can open the in-game menu with the escape key
 - For the ball bot movement